Washington Report on Middle East Affairs, January 1991, Page 6

 The conclusion is inescapable that, thus far, Shamir's policies have worked and have produced their intended results.
 Neither Shamir nor the Israeli public at large will understand their long-range unfeasibility without an open confrontation between the US and Israel.

 Dr. Israel Shahak, a Holocaust survivor and retired professor of chemistry at the Hebrew University in Jerusalem, is chairman of the Israeli League of Human and Civil Rights.
-His monthly translations From the Hebrew Press are available to Washington Report readers for $25 a year from the American Educational Trust.
+His monthly translations From the Hebrew Press are available to Washington Report on Middle East Affairs, readers for $25 a year from the American Educational Trust.